gopinathsjsu/team-project-ikigai/Documentation/Ramya.md

 ### 1. What tasks did I work on since the last Scrum meeting?

-Worked on extra pricing and rewards.
+Worked on extra pricing and rewards components

 ### 2. What do I plan to do before the next weekly Scrum meeting?